 The U.S. payment system faces dynamic, persistent and rapidly escalating threats as technological developments make it easier than ever to commit fraud involving payments.
-E-commerce and smartphones have changed how we authenticate users and increased the points of vulnerability, raising expectations of security and reliability among consumers and businesses alike.
+E-commerce and smartphones have changed how we authenticate users and increased the points of vulnerability, while raising expectations of security and reliability among consumers and businesses alike.

 An Intuitive Approach to Classifying Fraud

-In June 2020, the Federal Reserve announced the FraudClassifierSM model.
-Developed by the Fed-led Fraud Definitions Work Group, the model enables organizations to classify fraud in a consistent manner to create a holistic view of fraudulent events and help with more strategic fraud management.
+In 2020, the Federal Reserve announced the FraudClassifierSM model.
+Developed by the Federal Reserve-convened Fraud Definitions Work Group, the model enables organizations to classify fraud in a consistent manner to create a holistic view of fraudulent events and help with more strategic fraud management.
 Explore the model, including how to register for access to the full model and supporting definitions, as well as additional tools and resources.

 Understanding and Addressing Secure Payments